BogRtM/Mortician/README.md

 # I NEED YOUR FEEDBACK
 I did some multiplayer testing internally, but I cannot say with 100% certainty that he works fine in multiplayer.
-If you play as a client, you will experience some latency, but otherwise please contact me if you encounter any game-breaking bugs.
+If you play as a client, you will experience some latency as well as warning spam in the console (I am working to fix this), but otherwise please contact me (bog4770 on Discord) if you encounter any game-breaking bugs.
 Morticians in multiplayer should be able to hit and sacrifice each other's ghouls, but let me know if that isn't the case.

 Also I'm not 100% decided on Tombstone's functionality.
 There may be a _slight_ chance in the future that it gets reworked.
 Probably not, though.